 Scientific Name: Phalacrocorax harrisi

 Today at Galapagos there are aproximately 1,000 breeding Cormorant pairs.
-They all live and nest on 2 specific islands, so you need to plan your trip accordingly to be able to see them.
+They all live and nest on 2 specific islands to the west of the archipelago.
+So, to see them, Galapagos visitors need to take a cruise, and to plan the itinerary accordingly to visit the correct islands.

-Visitors will need to head around to Fernandina island, and the western coast of Isabela.
-The only way to do this is aboard a live-aboard Galapagos Cruise, and ensure that your itinerary will visit the east of the archipelago.
+In order to spot a Galapagos Cormorant, visitors need to head around to Fernandina island, and the western coast of Isabela.
+The only way to do this is aboard a live-aboard Galapagos Cruise, and not all cruise itineraries include these visits, so be sure to check.

 It's no accident that Galapagos flightless cormorants choose to hang out at this spot.
 The waters here are among the coldest at Galapagos.
-They are also very nutrient rich, making the perfect cormorant feeding grounds.
+This makes them very nutrient rich thanks to the Humboldt current arriving from Antartic waters, and makes for the perfect cormorant feeding grounds.
+Incidentally, the largest Galapagos penguin colonies are found here too, for the same reason.

 Flightless cormorants live year round at the Galapagos islands, so visitors can enjoy seeing them anytime.
 Their nesting season lasts from May to October.
 During these months the Humboldt current arrives from Antartica.
 This is a cold water current, bringing rich nutrients to Galapagos waters.
 So, the Flightless Cormorant takes advantage of the abundant food to produce offspring.
 This gives their chicks the best possible chance of survival.